Malte0v0/Twitch-Chat-Bot/README.md

 15:39 Bot: @User, I will remind you in 3m (ID 1)
 15:42 Bot: @User, reminder from yourself (3m ago): take trash out
 ```
-**You can also set a reminder with the "in (time)" after the $remind part.
-Like:**
+**The reminder message can come before or after the "in" keyword + "duration**
-- $remindme in 3d 2h remove old files from the git repo
+- $remind Adam in 3h how are you doing? ← Works
-- $remind Adam in 3h how are you doing?
+- $remind Adam how are you doing? in 3h ← Works

-**The time can be set in many different formats:**
+**Time gets correctly parsed no matter how you type it:**
   - `3 days 2 hours`           -> 3 days and 2 hours
   - `3 h 2 day`                      -> 2 days and 3 hours
   - `2 w 1 s 3 h 4 days`     -> 2 weeks 4 days 3 hours and 1 second